flare-foundation/docs/docs/user/governance/voting.md

 You can wrap your tokens by using the [Flare Portal](https://portal.flare.network), as shown in the [Getting Wrapped Tokens](#2-getting-wrapped-tokens) section below.

 !!! warning
-    Only wrapped tokens held at the vote power block are considered towards your vote count.
+    Only wrapped tokens held at the vote count block are considered towards your vote count.
     Tokens wrapped or received afterwards will **not** result in additional votes.

     If you need to wrap tokens, always do so during the **notice period**.